 - Use a toothbrush with colored bristles that fade to tell you when to change the toothbrush

-- Change out the toothbrush every three months to maintain effectiveness
+- Change out the toothbrush or toothbrush head every three months to maintain effectiveness

 - Rotating bristles clean around braces brackets and wires more easily